tuneboy2/old_alx-low_level_programming/0x02-functions_nested_loops/README.md

 # C - Functions, nested loops
-in this project, I learnt about nested loops, functions, prototype and how to use them.
+In this project, I learnt about nested loops, functions, prototype and how to use them.
 Whilst, also practicing declaration and definition of functions.
 ## Tests
 - [tests](./tests): Folder of test files used to test my functions.
 Provided by ALX.
 ## Helper File